dickeyy/dismegle-ai/README.md

 # Dismegle AI

-A series of AI models was developed to perform a number of automation on [Dismgele](discord.gg/dismegle)
+A series of AI models were developed to perform a number of automation on [Dismegle](discord.gg/dismegle)